dmsc/tbxl-parser/README.md

   ```

   As the example shows, string variables must include the dimensioned length,
-  as the parser adds a DIM at the start of the program to initialize.
+  as the parser adds a `DIM` at the start of the program to initialize.
 The
   dimensioned length must be an integer, a `$define` or a `%` number.

-  Also, setting the value of "D" inside the procedure does not alter the value
+  Also, setting the value of variable "D" inside the procedure does not alter
-  of the variable "D" outside the procedure.
+  the value of the variable "D" outside the procedure.

+  The parser transform this construct by creating new variables that hold the
+  parameters and local variables, so the resulting procedures don't support
+  recursion.

 - Inside strings, special characters can be specified by using a backslash
   followed by an hexadecimal number in upper-case, (i.e., `"\00\A0"` produces
   a string with a "hearth" and an inverse space), this allows editing special
-  characters on any ASCII editor.
+  characters on any standard editor.
 Note that to force a backslash before a
   valid hex number, you can use two backslashes (i.e., ``"123\\456"`` produces
   ``123\456``).

-- Comments can be started by `'` in addition to the _TurboBasic_ `.`, `--` or
+- Comments can be started by `'` in addition to the _Turbo-Basic XL_ `.`, `--`
-  `rem`.
+  or `rem`.

 - The input is case insensitive (uppercase, lowercase and mixed case is
   supported).